 Today's Date

 Ms. Jane Doe

 1234 Main St.

 Greenville, NC 27834

 Dear Ms. Doe:

-The matter referenced in your letter ofUrban Area MPO alleging denial of participation of program has been investigated. (date) against the Greenville of minorities in the
+The matter referenced in your letter of Urban Area MPO alleging denial of participa program has been investigated. (date) against the Greenville

-(An/Several) apparent violation(s) of Title VI of the those mentioned in your letter (was/were) identified these deficiencies.
+(An/Several) apparent violation(s) of Title VI those mentioned in your letter (was/were) id these deficiencies.

-Thank you for calling this important matter to our aduring our review of the program.
-(If a hearing is a be appropriate.)
-You may be hearing from this off services should be needed during the administrat requested, the following sentence may ice, or from federal authorities, if your
+Thank you for calling this important matter to during our review of the program.
+(If a hearing be appropriate.)
+You may be hearing from the services should be needed during the admiration. ng is requested, the following sentence may nis office, or from federal authorities, if your

 Sincerely,

 <name>,</name>

 Public Works Director